Understanding Dairy Intolerance in the UK: A Comprehensive Guide

 What exactly is dairy intolerance?

-Dairy intolerance is a digestive condition where the body struggles to properly digest lactose, the sugar found in milk, leading to discomfort and gastrointestinal symptoms after consuming dairy products.
+Dairy intolerance is a digestive condition in which the body struggles to digest lactose, the sugar found in milk, leading to discomfort and gastrointestinal symptoms after consuming dairy products.

 How is dairy intolerance diagnosed?

-Dairy intolerance is diagnosed through tests such as hydrogen breath tests, lactose tolerance tests, and blood tests, which help determine the body’s ability to effectively digest lactose.
+Dairy intolerance is diagnosed through tests such as hydrogen breath tests, lactose tolerance tests, and blood tests, which assess the body’s ability to digest lactose.

 What are the typical symptoms of dairy intolerance?